 The book was initially developed as a straight-forward, useful, and enjoyable curriculum to be used in any educational classroom or workshop setting or as a great place to start for those with a personal interest in Northwest Coast art.

-It includes step-by-step, native art drawing, painting, and carving tutorials, with practice worksheets right in the book, perfect for meeting K-12 teachers’ Indigenous-focused curriculum expectations.
+It includes step-by-step, native art drawing, painting, and carving tutorials perfect for meeting K-12 teachers’ Indigenous-focused curriculum expectations.

-If you’re a K-12 teacher, this book is a culturally accurate grab-and-go resource you can use immediately in the classroom without having to spend hours researching and preparing materials that integrate indigenous perspectives in the classroom.
+If you’re a K-12 teacher, this book is a culturally accurate grab-and-go resource you can use immediately in the classroom without having to spend hours researching and preparing materials that integrate Aboriginal worldviews and perspectives into the classroom.

 More about Learning by Doing:

-• Step-by-step instructions and illustrations on the basics of drawing, designing, painting and carving in the Pacific Northwest Coast Native Indian art
+· Step-by-step instructions and illustrations on the basics of drawing, designing, painting and carving in the Pacific Northwest Coast Native Indian art style.

 About the Native Raven art on the cover of Learning by Doing